 6 Steps to Heal From Romantic Codependency

-Healing from codependency takes time, effort, and support.
-Here are some ways to help you on this journey:
+Healing from codependency doesn’t happen overnight—it takes time, effort, and support.
+But you can break free and create a healthier, happier life.
+Here are some ways to help you along the way:

-- Start Therapy/Trauma-Informed Coaching: Working with a therapist or coach like myself who knows about trauma can give you important help.
-Support from a pro can help you find out where your codependency comes from, make better ways to cope, and build up your self-esteem.
+Working with a therapist or trauma-informed coach (like me!) can be a game-changer.
+A professional can help you understand where your codependency comes from, develop healthier coping skills, and build your self-esteem.

 Final Thoughts